griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 **For gene FPKM**: a tab-separated file with a ``tracking_id`` column containing Ensembl gene IDs, a ``locus`` column describing the region within the gene, and a ``FPKM`` column containing FPKM values.
-In the pVAC-Seq pipeline the FPKM values will be summed for all loci of a gene.
+In the pVACseq pipeline the FPKM values will be summed for all loci of a gene.
 You may also provide already summed FPKM values.
 In that case you will still need to provide a ``locus`` column but the values in that column can be empty.

-:large:`How is pVAC-Seq licensed?`
+:large:`How is pVACseq licensed?`

-pVAC-Seq is licensed under `NPOSL-3.0
+pVACseq is licensed under `NPOSL-3.0
 <http://opensource.org/licenses/NPOSL-3.0>`_.

-:large:`How do I cite pVAC-Seq?`
+:large:`How do I cite pVACseq?`

 Jasreet Hundal, Beatriz M. Carreno, Allegra A. Petti, Gerald P. Linette, Obi
-L. Griffith, Elaine R. Mardis, and Malachi Griffith. `pVAC-Seq: A genome-guided in silico approach to identifying tumor neoantigens <http://www.genomemedicine.com/content/8/1/11>`_.
+L. Griffith, Elaine R. Mardis, and Malachi Griffith. `pVACseq: A genome-guided in silico approach to identifying tumor neoantigens <http://www.genomemedicine.com/content/8/1/11>`_.
 Genome Medicine.
 2016, 8:11, DOI: 10.1186/s13073-016-0264-5.
 PMID: `26825632
 <http://www.ncbi.nlm.nih.gov/pubmed/26825632>`_.